 8. Write In A Simple And Clear Way

 Your writing style matters as well when it comes to creating accessible documents.
 Make sure to write in plain language, without using jargon and abbreviations.
-Focus on simple and clear writing in every document – it will make your content easy to be transcribed and understood by users.
+Focus on simple and clear writing in every document – it will make your content easy to be transcribed and understand by users.

 9. Check If Your PDF Documents Are Accessible

 PDF documents are often difficult to optimize and problematic for users.
 The best way to check whether every page of a PDF is accessible is by using the Accessibility Checker that is built-in within the Acrobat suite.
-Similarly, to make every page of PDFs accessible, you can use the Adobe Acrobat Pro’s Action Wizard (in the “Tools” section of the menu).
+Similarly, to make every page of PDFs accessible, you can use Adobe Acrobat Pro’s Action Wizard (in the “Tools” section of the menu).

 10. Add An Accessibility Disclaimer